-Indeed, like the majority of its European counterparts, Spain suffered from coordination problems inherent in a decentralised state.
-As a second best, some ecclesiastical institutions overcame these obstacles in the longterm capital market.
-Compared with modern banks, they had their own purposes and constraints which certainly had an impact on their economic efficiency.
+Indeed, like the majority of its European counterparts, Spain suffered from coordination problems in the absence of a centralized state.
+As a second best, some ecclesiastical institutions overcame these obstacles in the long-term capital market.
+Compared to modern banks, they had their own purposes and constraints which certainly had an impact on their economic efficiency.
 However, the interregional flows of capital that they performed undoubtedly alleviated misallocation at the time.